Skip to content

 Linear Heat Density Use Case

-Within the linear heat density demo, we illustrate how to leverage the infDB platform to estimate the linear heat density of streets as a key metric for assessing the feasibility and efficiency of district heating networks.
-This use case demonstrates the integration of various data sources and analytical tools within the infDB ecosystem to derive meaningful metrics for urban energy infrastructure planning.
+Within the linear heat density demo, we illustrate how to leverage the InfDB platform to estimate the linear heat density of streets as a key metric for assessing the feasibility and efficiency of district heating networks.
+This use case demonstrates the integration of various data sources and analytical tools within the InfDB ecosystem to derive meaningful metrics for urban energy infrastructure planning.

 alt text